Marrwan03/Guess-Number/README.md

 ###

-<h2 align="left">Features:</h2>
+<h2 align="left">🛠️Features:</h2>

 ###

-<h4 align="left">1- Greeting : You will see the letter and you should read it to understand more about the game.</h4>
+<h4 align="left">1️⃣ Greeting : You will see the letter and you should read it to understand more about the game.</h4>

 ###

-<h4 align="left">2- Gaming : *Questions besfore start game: questions about game info i mean requrements like {Nmber of rounds, Guess level}. *in the game: every questions have four choices you have to choice the right guess, and if your quess in question is correct the color of board will be green else will be red.</h4>
+<h4 align="left">2️⃣ Gaming : *Questions besfore start game: questions about game info i mean requrements like {Nmber of rounds, Guess level}. *in the game: every questions have four choices you have to choice the right guess, and if your quess in question is correct the color of board will be green else will be red.</h4>

 ###

-<h4 align="left">3- Result game : you will show the winner and all player info for {right or wrong} quess also game info.</h4>
+<h4 align="left">3️⃣ Result game : you will show the winner and all player info for {right or wrong} quess also game info.</h4>

 ###

-<h4 align="left">4- Message of wrong : if you take two wrong quess you will see the message.</h4>
+<h4 align="left">4️⃣ Message of wrong : if you take two wrong quess you will see the message.</h4>

 ###

 <br clear="both">

-<h2 align="left">Techniques and tools used:</h2>
+<h2 align="left">🧰Techniques and tools used:</h2>

 ###